Inclusion vs. Belonging: A Caregiver’s Reflection

 Join interest-based clubs (like Pokémon groups, knitting circles, or sports fans groups).

-Partner with inclusion-minded organizations that facilitate neurodiverse friendships.
+Partner with organizations that facilitate neurodiverse friendships and create a sense of belonging.

 Use school years (especially high school) to try community experiences and vocational placements.